IMPORTANT NOTICE

 - Criminal background check must be accompanied by an official or

-Apostille and the Apostille does not need a translation).
+an Apostille and the Apostille does not need a translation).
+You can

 - Please include a photocopy (not notarized) of the background check,